sweatersjpg/NENES/README.md

 ```

 Next, you need to make a new .js file and call it whatever you want, and also include it in your HTML file.
+This will be where you write your game.
 (in the example above the file is called "program.js")

 To set up your program you need to add a couple of things: